raspberrypilearning/explore-a-3d-world/en/step_4.md

 --- task ---

-Click the **Play** button again to exit Play mode and the debug output will stop.
+Click once on the **Play** button again to exit Play mode and the debug output will stop.

 **Tip:** Changes made in Play mode are lost when you exit Play mode.
 Make sure you exit Play mode when you finish testing.